COUNTIF Function in excel (Table of Contents)

 Things to Remember

 - In criteria, the wildcard characters? and * can also be used.
-A question mark matches any one character and an asterisk matches any sequence of characters.
+A question mark matches any one character, and an asterisk matches any sequence of characters.

 - Before using COUNTIF Function in Excel, we need to be understood properly that Where do we want to look? and What do we want to look for?

-- The second parameter ‘Criteria’ in the formula is case insensitive.
+- The second parameter, ‘Criteria’ in the formula, is case insensitive.

 This has been a guide to COUNTIF Function in excel.
-Here we discuss the COUNTIF Formula and how to use COUNTIF Function in excel along with practical examples and downloadable excel template.
+Here we discuss the COUNTIF Formula and how to use COUNTIF Function in excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –